Queensland Road Danger Map Roche Legal

 The most dangerous roads in Raceview

-12 crash black spots in Raceview over the last 10 years, ranked by the number of people injured.
+12 crash black spots in Raceview over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Raceview ranks #166 statewide.

 82